bilman/academic-kickstart/content/project/rogue-waves/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Stability Properties of Rogue Waves and Asymptotics for Large-Order Coherent Structures"
+title: "Rogue Wave Formation and Asymptotics for Large-Order Coherent Structures"
-summary: "Analysis and prediction of rogue waves in context of a Cauchy initial value problem, asymptotic properties of large-order coherent structures such as 'high-order-pole' solitons appearing in nonlinear dispersive integrable PDEs."
+summary: "Analysis and prediction of rogue waves in context of a Cauchy initial value problem, asymptotic properties of large-order coherent structures such as 'high-order-pole' solitons appearing in nonlinear integrable wave models."
 authors: []
 tags: []
 categories: []